Leg0shii/Task-Modeller/README.md

 - [ ] max size for drawing boards (becuse of moving around objects)
 - [ ] delete sub tree when deleting for CTT (maybe?)
 - [ ] add padding around the models
+- [ ] change position of multiple elements at once when selected

 #### Bugs
 - [ ] dont switch toolbar when on misc/conn and selecting window